Health Insurance - An Industry In Transition

 The Shape of Things to Come

-The logical implications of the combination of technological, business, social and health policy imperatives is clear - what we currently view as the typical role of the HI company (collecting premiums, authorizing/denying procedures, reimbursing providers, etc.) is undergoing fundamental changes.
+The logical implications of the combination of technological, business, social and health policy imperatives are clear - what we currently view as the typical role of the HI company (collecting premiums, authorizing/denying procedures, reimbursing providers, etc.) is undergoing fundamental changes.
 Each of the HI companies in our universe has different starting points and transition speeds, but there is broad agreement on several of the key aspects.
 These aspects include: (1) a deep and continuous relationship with aligned incentives between the HI and the patient (often now viewed as the "consumer"); (2) a deep and continuous relationship with aligned incentives between the HI and its core network of providers; (3) a much expanded view of the nature of healthcare with extensive focus on healthy lifestyles; and (4) expansive use of mobile technology with tremendous and continuous effort placed on data collection and analysis of provider and consumer information alike.
-Examples from Aetna and Cigna presentations are depicted below
+Examples from Aetna and Cigna presentations are depicted below:

 Conclusions

-The publicly traded universe of health insurance companies has substantially outperformed the S&P500 over the last 5 years.
-Thus, in the continual search for compelling opportunities, we set out to carefully examine the following questions - [1] what was responsible for this outperformance, [2] is the outperformance likely to continue, and [3] which HI investments are likely to be the best places to put new cash to work.
+The publicly traded universe of health insurance companies has substantially outperformed the S&P 500 over the last five years.
+Thus, in the continual search for compelling opportunities, we set out to carefully examine the following questions - (1) what was responsible for this outperformance, (2) is the outperformance likely to continue, and [3] which HI investments are likely to be the best places to put new cash to work.
 We acknowledge the cloud of uncertainty caused by a combination of political maneuvering (e.g. "Repeal and Replace") and rapidly escalating costs which have led some observers to suggest much larger changes such as "single payer".
-However, in view of the tight linkage between HI companies and the associated Healthcare complex, we tend to doubt the fundamental disruption of one of the few industries delivering revenue, profit and high wage employment growth.
+However, in view of the tight linkage between HI companies and the associated healthcare complex, we tend to doubt the fundamental disruption of one of the few industries delivering revenue, profit and high wage employment growth.
 We propose to initiate ongoing coverage of a select set of companies which we have identified as our HI universe.
-In addition to coverage of specific companies, we will also provide an ongoing series of articles with in-depth discussion of a range of key related issues including: the history and evolution of HI; the merger-and-acquisition environment; legal and regulatory issues; the underlying financials and key/unique metrics; the differences between non-profit HI players and our public universe; the nature of competition including geographic and services segmentation and the role of technology and the potential for new market entrants, Finally, our continuing series will place considerable focus on the likely evolution of the HI players in terms of the changing shape of their relationship with technology, providers and patients/consumers alike.
+In addition to coverage of specific companies, we will also provide an ongoing series of articles with in-depth discussion of a range of key related issues including: the history and evolution of HI; the merger-and-acquisition environment; legal and regulatory issues; the underlying financials and key/unique metrics; the differences between non-profit HI players and our public universe; the nature of competition including geographic and services segmentation; and the role of technology and the potential for new market entrants.
+Finally, our continuing series will place considerable focus on the likely evolution of the HI players in terms of the changing shape of their relationship with technology, providers and patients/consumers alike.

 Endnote

-The universe that we will follow contains the following companies and tickers: UnitedHealth , Cigna , Anthem, Humana, Wellcare, Aetna, Centene and Molina.
+The universe that we will follow contains the following companies and tickers: UnitedHealth, Cigna, Anthem, Humana, WellCare, Aetna, Centene and Molina.

 Disclosure: I am/we are long THQ, THW, HQL, VHT.